Filippo-Dimarzio/formula1-app/README.md

 - This program has been made on the language Kotlin.
 - I've used various Java Libraries as a way to facilitate the UserInput, ArrayList and many more.
 - https://junit.org/junit5/ “JUnit 5”
--
+- Attempted to use linting for certain aspects

 For linting the project
 - “Maven” https://maven.apache.org/
 - “Gradle” https://gradle.org/
-- Jacoco

 ## Contact 📞